fortunejs/fortune/doc/CAVEATS.md

 # Caveats

-Using Fortune comes with some tradeoffs that arise from intentional limitations of the adapter.
+Using Fortune comes with some tradeoffs that arise from intentional design decisions.

+## What It Is Not

+- Fortune is not a framework, it is intended to be composed within Node web frameworks or used standalone.
+- There is no MVC, no active record pattern, and no routing (this is handled solely by the serializer).
+- Record types are only concerned with field types and foreign keys, there is no other built-in validation.

 ## Undirected Graph

-Fortune enforces an undirected graph of relationships, for a few reasons:
+Fortune denormalizes all relationships to look more like an undirected graph of relationships.
+If you do not specify an inverse field for a link explicitly, Fortune will automatically create one that is named like `__$(type)_$(field)_inverse` (this field should never be exposed).
+There are a few reasons:

 - An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
 See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.
 - Showing relationships is more performant since there is no querying to be done (the data is denormalized), but writing relationships is slower depending on the amount of related records.